How to Pair Cardo with Sena and Get Back to Riding

 Connecting Sena 50S to Cardo Packtalk

-Thankfully the Sena 50S will connect to the Cardo Packtalk EDGE and NEO, thanks to Cardo’s universal connection feature released in late 2023.
+Thankfully the Sena 50S will connect to the Cardo Packtalk Edge and NEO, thanks to Cardo’s universal connection feature released in late 2023.
 Here’s how to do it:

 1. Begin Pairing on the Cardo: Open the Cardo Connect app on your phone and put your Cardo unit in to Bluetooth mode.